ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 src
-  The source directory or data set containing the JCL to submit.
+  The source file or data set containing the JCL to submit.

   It could be physical sequential data set or a partitioned data set qualified by a member or a path. (e.g "USER.TEST","USER.JCL(TEST)")